 It should be pointed out that a person might be Key even though not part of the civilian, noninstitutionalized portion of the U.S. population.
-For example, a person in the military may have been living with his or her civilian spouse and children in a household sampled for NHIS.
-The person in the military would be considered a Key person for MEPS; however, such a person would not be eligible to receive a person-level sample weight if he or she was never inscope during 2021.
+For example, a person in the military may have been living with their civilian spouse and children in a household sampled for NHIS.
+The person in the military would be considered a Key person for MEPS; however, such a person would not be eligible to receive a person-level sample weight if they were never inscope during 2021.